-De-skew of Clock and Its 2x Multiple The circuit shown in Figure 12 implements a 2x clock multiplier and also uses the CLK0 clock output with zero ns skew between registers on the same chip.
+De-skew of Clock and Its 2x Multiple

+The circuit shown in Figure 12 implements a 2x clock multiplier and also uses the CLK0 clock output with zero ns skew between registers on the same chip.
 A clock divider circuit could alternatively be implemented using similar connections.

 Because any single DLL can only access at most two BUFGs, any additional output clock signals must be routed from the DLL in this example on the high speed backbone routing.

-The dll_2x files in the xapp132.zip file show the VHDL and Verilog implementation of this circuit.
+The dll\2x files in the xapp132.zip file show the VHDL and Verilog implementation of this circuit.

-Figure 12: DLL De-skew of Clock and 2x Multiple Generating a 4x Clock By connecting two DLL circuits each implementing a 2x clock multiplier in series as shown in Figure 13, a 4x clock multiply can be implemented with zero ns skew between registers in the same device.
+Figure 12: DLL De-skew of Clock and 2x Multiple

+Generating a 4x Clock

+By connecting two DLL circuits each implementing a 2x clock multiplier in series as shown in Figure 13, a 4x clock multiply can be implemented with zero ns skew between registers in the same device.

 If other clock output is needed, the clock could access a BUFG only if the DLLs are constrained to exist on opposite edges (Top or Bottom) of the device.

 When using this circuit it is vital to use the SRL16 cell to reset the second DLL after the initial chip reset.
 If this is not done, the second DLL may not recognize the change of frequencies from when the input changes from a 1x (25/75) waveform to a 2x (50/50) waveform.

-The dll_4x files in the xapp132.zip file show the VHDL and Verilog implementation of this circuit.
+The dll\4x files in the xapp132.zip file show the VHDL and Verilog implementation of this circuit.

+Figure 13: DLL Generation of 4x Clock

+Appendix A

-Figure 13: DLL Generation of 4x Clock Appendix A DLLs in Virtex-E and Virtex-E Extended Memory (Virtex-EM) devices Differences between the Virtex family and the Virtex-E and Virtex-EM DLLs are described in this appendix.
+DLLs in Virtex-E and Virtex-E Extended Memory Devices

+Differences between the Virtex family and Virtex-E family DLLs are described in this appendix.
 The basic operations of the DLLs are the same in all the families.
 For example, the schemes for board level de-skew of multiple non-Virtex devices, board level de-skew of multiple Virtex devices, de-skew of clock and its 2x multiple, or generating a 4x clock remains the same.
+Only the number of DLLs and their connectivity has changed in the Virtex-E devices.

+DLL Macros

-Only the number of DLLs and their connectivity has changed in the Virtex-E and Virtex-EM devices.
-DLL Macros In the Virtex series there are two DLL macros (CLKDLL, CLKDLLHF) common to Virtex, Virtex-E and Virtex-EM devices.
-The Virtex-E and Virtex-EM device families have an additional CLKDLLE macro with an additional CLK2X180 output (Figure 14).
+In the Virtex series there are two DLL macros (CLKDLL, CLKDLLHF) common to Virtex and Virtex-E devices.
+The Virtex-E family has an additional CLKDLLE macro with an additional CLK2X180 output (Figure 14).

 Figure 14: DLL Macros

 DLL Location Constraints

-Figure 15 shows the four additional DLLs in the Virtex-E and Virtex-EM devices.
-A total of eight DLLs are available per Virtex-E or Virtex-EM device.
-These DLLs are located in silicon, at the top and bottom of the two innermost block SelectRAM+ columns.
+Figure 15 shows the four additional DLLs in the Virtex-E devices.
+A total of eight DLLs are available per Virtex-E device.
+These DLLs are located in silicon, at the top and bottom of the two innermost block RAM columns.

 The location constraint LOC, attached to the DLL symbol with the identifier DLL0S, DLL0P, DLL1S, DLL1P, DLL2S, DLL2P, DLL3S, or DLL3P controls the DLL location.

 The LOC property uses the following form:

-LOC = DLL0P
+LOC = DLLOP

+Figure 15: DLLs in Virtex-E Devices

+4x Clock

-Figure 15: DLLs in Virtex-E and Virtex-EM Devices 4x Clock To generate the 4x clock shown in Figure 16, two DLLs located in the same half-edge (top-left, top-right, bottom-right, bottom-left) can be connected together, without using a BUFG between the CLKDLLs.
-The entire Virtex series (Virtex, Virtex-E, and Virtex-EM) has four clock networks available for internal de-skewing of the clock.
-Each of the eight Virtex-E or Virtex-EM DLLs have access to two of the four clock networks.
+To generate the 4x clock shown in Figure 16, two DLLs located in the same half-edge (top-left, top-right, bottom-right, bottom-left) can be connected together, without using a BUFG between the CLKDLLs.
+The entire Virtex series (Virtex and Virtex-E) has four clock networks available for internal de-skewing of the clock.
+Each of the eight Virtex-E DLLs have access to two of the four clock networks.
 Although all the DLLs can be used for internal de-skewing, the presence of two BUFGs on the top and two on the bottom indicate that only two of the four DLLs on the top (and two of the four DLLs on the bottom) can be used for this purpose.